 Continue Watering Your Orchid

 After your orchid loses all its flowers, it still needs consistent moisture.
 Continue with your normal watering routine.
 Wait until the soil is mostly dry since too much moisture can damage the roots and eventually kill the plant.
-Stick your finger in the soil to see if it's moist, or pick up the pot to see if it feels lighter than normal, which means the soil is dry.
+Stick your finger in the potting mix to see if it's moist, or pick up the pot to see if it feels lighter than normal, which means the soil is dry.

 Support the Flower Spike